US STOCKS-S&P 500, Dow hit record highs on bank earnings boost

 By Shivani Kumaresan

-April 16 (Reuters) - The S&P 500 and the Dow hit record highs on Friday after Morgan Stanley wrapped up quarterly earnings reports from the big U.S. banks with a profit surge, while optimism about a solid economic rebound put the main indexes on course for weekly gains.
+April 16 (Reuters) - The S&P 500 and the Dow hit record highs on Friday after Morgan Stanley wrapped up bumper quarterly earnings reports from big U.S. banks, while optimism about a solid economic rebound put the main indexes on course for weekly gains.

-Nine of the 11 S&P indexes were trading higher, with only the communication services .SPLRCL and information technology .SPLRCT indexes edging lower after outperforming in the previous session.
+Nine of the 11 S&P indexes were higher, with only the information technology .SPLRCTand the energy .SPNY indexes edging lower after outperforming in the previous session.

-Wall Street's three main indexes have bounced this month as upbeat economic data, a solid start to the first-quarter corporate earnings season and the Federal Reserve's pledge to keep interest rates low despite higher inflation boosted demand, particularly for richly valued technology stocks.
+The benchmark S&P 500 and the blue-chip Dow are on course for their fourth straight week of gains, while the technology-heavy Nasdaq .IXIC is less than a percent below its own all-time closing high on the back of upbeat economic data and a solid start to the first-quarter corporate earnings season.

+"You are just seeing blow out earnings from the banks and all the data pointing to a very strong reopening," said Thomas Hayes, chairman of Great Hill Capital.

 Morgan Stanley MS.N reported a 150% jump in quarterly profit on Friday, joining JPMorgan Chase & Co JPM.N, Goldman Sachs Group Inc GS.N and Bank of America BAC.N in reinforcing hopes of a swift economic recovery.

-Shares of JPMorgan, Goldman Sachs, Bank of America, Citigroup Inc C.N and Wells Fargo and Co WFC.N were up as much as 1.6%.
+Shares of JPMorgan, Goldman Sachs, Bank of America, and Wells Fargo & Co WFC.N rose between 0.7% and 2.4%, while the S&P financials index .SPSY was up 0.4% after hitting a record high earlier in the day.

-"So far, the financial sector has reported very strong earnings and that could be key for this earnings season," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-"There seems to be a new burst of enthusiasm, also because we have a back off in (bond) yields.
-It is certainly helpful in terms of risk."
+The Federal Reserve's pledge to keep interest rates low despite higher inflation has also revived demand for richly valued technology stocks, although bond yields edged higher again on Fridayafter hitting multi-week lows in the previous session.
+US/

-Tech behemoths Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Tesla Inc TSLA.O Microsoft Corp MSFT.O, which led Wall Street's recovery last year from the coronavirus-fueled crash, slipped between 0.4% and 1.5%.
+Tech behemoths Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Tesla Inc TSLA.Oand Microsoft Corp MSFT.O, which led Wall Street's recovery last year from the coronavirus-fueled crash, slipped between 0.2% and 1.5%.

+The information technology index .SPLRCT pulled back from an all-time high hit in early trading.

+"The biggest risk that could cause a (stocks) sell off is the development of COVID-19 variants, a slowdown in the reopening and persistent inflation," Hayes said.

-Bitcoin related stocks including Riot Blockchain RIOT.O and Marathon Digital MARA.O slumped 9% after Turkey banned the use of cryptocurrencies and crypto assets to purchase goods and services.
+Bitcoin-related stocks including Riot Blockchain RIOT.O and Marathon Digital MARA.O slumped about 4% after Turkey banned the use of cryptocurrencies and crypto assets to purchase goods and services.

-Advancing issues outnumbered decliners by a 1.32-to-1 ratio on the NYSE, while declining issues outnumbered advancers for a 1.57-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners 1.15-to-1 on the NYSE, while declining issues outnumbered advancers 1.53-to-1 on the Nasdaq.

 ((Shivani.Kumaresan@thomsonreuters.com; +1 646 223 8780;))